 At Dynamic Computer Corporation, we believe that trust is the foundation of successful partnerships.
 We earn trust through transparent processes, honest communications, and excellent work.
-These values have guided us since our founding in 1979, and are today reflected in our Q-wrxSM package of services.
-Q-wrxSM is designed to ensure that you have exactly the IT you need, when you need it, with 100% compliance, from end to end of your project’s lifecycle.
+These values have guided us since our founding in 1979, and are today reflected in our IT solutions.

 CEO and President